joaofavoretti/Another-Simple-Distributed-Filesystem/README.md

 ## Description

-This is a brand new idea I had to implement a distributed filesystem in a different way, derived from the first version accessible at [Simple Distributed Filesystem](https://github.com/joaofavoretti/Simple-Distributed-Filesystem).

-It is not an updated version from the other repository, otherwise I would've used that repository.
-The idea is to build something related but with a different approach.
+This is project aimed to developed an infrastructure to host a distributed File-System.
+The idea is to provide redundancies and speed on the upload or download of files stores in the remote servers.
+Besides that, even though the system was thought to run on separate computers, I also created a client CLI application able to communicate with the created protocols to provide the well-known feeling of a "Single Cloud Server".

 ![Logo](assets/logo-1.png)